-A vocational school diploma gives job seekers an advantage, but a successfully completed externship is even more valuable.
+A vocational school diploma gives job seekers an advantage, but a successfully completed medical assisting externship is even more valuable.
 A reference from a fellow provider who has seen the applicant in action shines on a résumé.

-Polishing Soft Skills
+Polishing Soft Skills with an Externship

 Building strong interpersonal relationships with patients and colleagues requires soft skills that can’t be learned from a book.
 Medical assistants are expected to be the utmost professionals, but sometimes the rules aren’t clear.

 Health care offices are a little different than other workplaces.
 Patients come from all backgrounds, and most are emotionally and physically vulnerable.
 They require a gentle approach.
 Sensitivity and good communication skills are a must.
-Externships are an excellent way to watch how seasoned professionals interact with challenging clients.
+Externships are an excellent way for medical assistants to watch how seasoned professionals interact with challenging clients.

 Similarly, because medical assistants are at the center of the health care team, they’ll need to communicate with colleagues with both lesser and greater professional standing.
 For first-time medical assistants, it can be intimidating.
 There’s a learning curve, but an externship can help ease the way.